drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 #### Calibration

 One gotcha I had during [dock position calibration](https://github.com/DraftShift/StealthChanger/wiki/Calibration) was that (as of the time of writing) it's still recommended to home, QGL and home again with T0, and then find the positions of the docks (this is not mentioned in the guide).
 The moment I took T0 off the shuttle the crash protection triggered disabling the motors so it was impossible to try and pick up a tool manually to find its dock position.
 Running `STOP_TOOL_PROBE_CRASH_DETECTION` is necessary to prevent this.
-Also when picking up the other tool manually, before testing the docking path make sure you re-run `INITIALIZE_TOOLCHANGER` because otherwise it will think T0 is still active and will try to dock on T0 instead of the correct dock.
+Also when picking up the other tool manually, before testing the docking path make sure you re-run `INITIALIZE_TOOLCHANGER` because otherwise it will think T0 is still active and will try to dock on T0 instead of the correct dock (as I found out the hard way).

 For the cups filled with RTV the spring on one was too weak causing it to not contact the nozzle.
 I added a few washers so it sits higher and that seemed to help but it tilts the toolhead backwards.
 I've added some M3x12 screws in the docks that correspond to the holes of the M3x50mm screws of the StealthBurner toolhead to prevent to lock it in place.
 It still tilts back a bit but it can't because the screws are holding it back further.
 That seemed to work fine.
 Normally you would add screws the other way and use 5x2mm magnets to lock it in place, but I don't have magnetic screws at the moment.
 I set it up in the following order: 1) put the tool on the dock 2) adjust the cup height so the nozzle hits the RTV of the cup but not too much it causes too much tilt 3) adjust the back of the dock so the toolhead sits level and doesn't tilt to one side other than backwards 4) do a manual pick up and release with the shuttle and adjust until the toolhead doesn't stray too far off so the pins still go smoothly into the bushings once you pick it up again.